What to expect when you move to Brussels

 Belgium has a special weather reputation, right?
 Grey, rainy, blah.
 In realty, there’s more to Belgian weather than this unfortunate stereotype!
 Yes, the one thing you can count on is rain – but it’s not all day, everyday.
 Sometimes it even hails for added excitement!
 In general, the temperature is mild all year round, and you’ll likely see beautiful sunny spells in the late spring, summer and even into fall.
 Some summer days are downright hot, so you might even escape to the Belgian coast.
 The winter months aren’t unbearable either; snow can fall, but the temperatures rarely drop too far below freezing.
 Pro tip: it’s best to invest in a small umbrella to keep in your bag since Brussels always seems to play tricks on the weather apps!

-Now, when you arrive in Brussels, there are various admin tasks you need to concern yourself with.
-We’re talking about financial admin, registration, figuring out how to get around, and so on.
-Bearing that in mind, here’s what you can expect:
+When you arrive in Brussels, there are various admin tasks you need to concern yourself with such as registration, figuring out how to get around, and getting a phone plan.
+These are some of our tips for navigating these challenges smoothly:

 As you may know, Brussels consists of 19 separate communes, or municipalities.
 Belgian law requires that most adults register with the commune where they reside if planning to stay longer than three months.